Catawba County Schools

 Catawba County Schools is the largest school district in Catawba County, North Carolina, United States.
 Its 28 schools serve 17,370 students as of the 2010–11 school year.

+The majority of the county is within this school district.

 Student demographics

 For the 2010–11 school year, Catawba County Schools had a total population of 17,370 students and 1,085.05 teachers on a (FTE) basis.
 This produced a student-teacher ratio of 16.01:1.
 That same year, out of the student total, the gender ratio was 51% male to 49% female.
 The demographic group makeup was: Black, 6%; White, 72%; Hispanic, 12%; Asian/Pacific Islander, 7%; and American Indian, 0% (two or more races: 4%).
 For the same school year, 48.41% of the students received free and reduced-cost lunches.

 Governance and funding

 The primary governing body of Catawba County Schools follows a council–manager government format with a seven-member Board of Education appointing a Superintendent to run the day-to-day operations of the system.
 The school system currently resides in the North Carolina State Board of Education's Seventh District.